AppDynamics and Orka: Cool in a Crisis

 Founded in 2008, AppDynamics is an application performance monitoring suite that helps users create better digital experiences for customers and employees.
 Their suite of applications, built on an enterprise-grade platform, accelerates digital transformations to drive customer engagement and operational efficiency.
 AppDynamics’ APM capabilities provide visibility into every line of code and important transactions across multi-cloud environments.
 Other features include end-user monitoring, infrastructure visibility, and business performance monitoring.

-A new team was formed with the goal of centralizing the management of IT functions.
-And by simplifying to one IT support structure for the whole company, any issues that arose would be handled by this new team.
-One of the leaders of this team, Craig Hall was tasked with managing the build and release system, which meant centralizing where the build and release system would live.
+A new team was formed with the goal of centralizing the management of build and release engineering functions.
+One of the leaders of this team, Craig Hall, was tasked with managing the system, which meant standardizing and updating the underlying infrastructure.

-Things were moving in the right direction, and the team at AppDynamics selected TeamCity for their CI/CD pipeline.
-But there was still once piece missing - a new virtualization platform that could be easily implemented across the entire organization.
-With this new team, a more streamlined way of working with lots of team members in different locations was starting to form, and with that, a vision for virtualization began to appear.
+Things were moving in the right direction, but the build and release team was still managing bare metal, which was a headache.
+One piece was still missing - a virtualization platform that could be easily implemented across the entire organization.
+With this new team, and team members across the globe, a more streamlined way of working together was formed, and with that, a vision for virtualization began to appear.

 AppDynamics had been experimenting with hosting iOS development in a MacStadium private cloud since 2018, running VMware on their bare metal minis.
 After a conversation at KubeCon in 2019, AppDynamics made the decision to switch to Orka in early 2020.
 For the new, unified team at AppDynamics, moving from VMware to Orka had distinct benefits.
 Orka is the first and only solution for virtualizing and orchestrating macOS in a cloud environment and uses Kubernetes, which AppDynamics had been already using for two years.
 Familiarity with Kubernetes along with the simplicity and scalability of Orka made switching from VMware to Orka a no-brainer.